Dorothy2020/Dorothy2020/README.md

  Hello 👋 Iam Dorothy Akoth

 .
 I’m a graduate from AkiraChix ...
-. 🌱 I’m currently working as a backend Developer Intern, . working in a collaboratively in both physical and remote environment ...
+. 🌱 I’m currently working as a backend Developer ,
+. working in a collaboratively in both physical and remote environment ...
 . 👯  I’m looking to collaborate on any Open Source projects..